 The second argument of

-the component defining the message being printed.
-Here component is a
+defining the message being printed.
+Here component is a generic term that

-identifying the Logtalk compiler/runtime.
-This argument was introduced to
+compiler/runtime.
+This argument was introduced to provide multiple namespaces

 the name of the component itself.
 For example, all messages from the

 and runtime are interpreted as a single component designated as

 print_message/3 is the message itself, represented